npm/static-pages/jobs.md

 ------------------------------

-## Enterprise Engineer
+## On-Site Engineer

-When companies need an on-premise npm registry, [npm Enterprise](http://npm.im/enterprise) is the solution we offer them. npm Enterprise runs the exact same codebase as the public registry running at <https://registry.npmjs.org>.
+When companies need an on-premise npm registry, [npm On-Site](http://npm.im/onsite) is the solution we offer them. npm On-Site runs the exact same codebase as the public registry running at <https://registry.npmjs.org>.

-Since we had to build most of the parts in order to facilitate running the public registry, we started selling npm Enterprise back in mid-2014.
-Despite not having been a top company priority, it's been picked up by a few of the biggest companies in the world, and reflects a very significant portion of npm, Inc.'s revenue.
+Since we had to build most of the parts in order to facilitate running the public registry, we started selling npm On-Site back in mid-2014.
+We are increasing our focus on npm On-Site, a product that's been picked up by a few of the biggest companies in the world, and reflects a very significant portion of npm, Inc.'s revenue.

 Our goal is for this product to eventually be absolutely trivial for